 Lowering Interest Rates

-Unfortunately, you cannot refinance federal student loans to take advantage of lower interest rates after you borrow them.
+Unfortunately, you cannot refinance federal student loans as new federal loans to take advantage of lower interest rates after you borrow them.
 But, there may be ways outlined in your master promissory note (your loan agreement) that lower your rate a little bit—hey, every little bit counts!
 For instance, your lender may give you a partial point off your interest rate (0.25% to 0.50%) for signing up for automatic payments or for making a bunch of payments on time (2 years, for example).

 Private student loans may have some of the same provisions.
 You'll need to look at your original paperwork or talk to your loan servicer to learn more.
 With private student loans, you may also be able to consolidate with your current lender to lower your rate (or consolidate with another lender to hopefully qualify for a better rate).
 Just remember to research the Consolidation loan's fine print thoroughly before signing anything, so you don’t get stuck with a loan that puts you in a worse off position.